arakakimath/forum-domain-clean-arch/README.md

 To built this project, it was used concepts like DDD, SOLID, Clean Architecture, Design patterns (Factory and Repository), etc. Vitest was used for dealing with tests.

+The infra part and integration can be found in [this repository](https://github.com/arakakimath/forum-infra-clean-arch).

 ---

 ## How to run the project